andyaiken/tasks/SPEC.md

 - **Local-only mode must stand on its own (§7).** Reviewers and strangers will open the app without iCloud; the solo list (§8) is what they'll see.
 - **Privacy labels** should be close to "no data collected", as long as there is no backend of mine and no analytics.
 Reading Contacts (§8) doesn't change that, provided contact data never leaves the device.
 The participant directory (§8) lives in the users' own iCloud, so it doesn't either.
 A v2 backend (§9) would, and brings GDPR back into scope.
 - **Contacts purpose string.** App Review checks that the permission prompt explains why the app wants Contacts.
 - Screenshots, a support URL, and a privacy policy URL.
+The pages are in `docs/` for GitHub Pages: `https://andyaiken.github.io/tasks/support.html` and `…/privacy.html`, with andy.aiken@live.co.uk as the contact.
+The privacy policy must be updated before sharing ships, because sharing reads Contacts (§8).

 None of this is hard in the sense of requiring cleverness.
 It's hard in the sense of being numerous, undocumented, and only discoverable by hitting it.

 ## 13. Open decisions

-- **What happens when a second list would appear.** Three ways it can happen: accepting a household share while you already have your own tasks; signing into iCloud when your iCloud already holds a list (a reinstall, or a second device used first); and importing an export (§7).
+- **What happens when a second list would appear** from someone else: accepting a household share while you already have your own tasks, or importing an export (§7).
 Records can't move between databases, so keeping one list means copying tasks and their logs. *Recommendation:* a person has exactly one list at a time.
 Whenever a second would appear, offer to copy the tasks (with their history) from the list being left into the one being kept, then remove the old one.
+(Your own devices merge automatically — decided, §7.)
+- **Band headings on a shared list (§5, §8).** Solo lists group by band.
+Once there are Yours / Everyone else's sections, either band headings go inside each section, or bands become the sections and each row shows its assignee.
 - **Result of the contact-matching prototype (§12.3)** — decides whether the participant directory (§8) is needed.
 - **Subscriptions on the shared database (§9)** — confirm against current docs that only database subscriptions are supported.